Akbari06/Linux-scheduler-latency/README.md

 • The compiler step produces object files without linking
 • The archive step packages the objects into a static library
 • The final command links your application against the library and pthread support

+## Intended Use

+This library is designed to be embedded into other C codebases to measure Linux scheduler latency under controlled workloads.

+It returns raw timing data and does not perform logging, plotting, or analysis.
+This allows users to integrate it into benchmarking frameworks, research experiments, or performance sensitive systems.